apache/pinot/pinot-tools/src/main/resources/generator/README.md

     under the License.

 -->
-# Generating and Loading Template Data
+# Generating and Loading Synthetic Data

 Mock data has many use-cases from testing over benchmarking to portable application demos.
 The generator configs in this directory produce neat synthetic time series data of an imaginary website.
-You can generate gigabytes of mock data with these templates if you so desire.
+You can generate gigabytes of mock data with these patterns if you so desire.

 **simpleWebsite** generates non-dimensional data with views, clicks, and error count metrics